nnovak13/wdi_2_ruby_demo_modules/README.md

 ## Ruby Modules.

-Ruby modules can be used to:
+Ruby modules can be used:

 1) As a __Mixin__ which shares behavior by _including_ methods from a Module into Classes.
 2) To create a __Namespace__ that will prevent name collision between Classes and Modules in one's application and the libraries they are using.